r-lib/actions/check-r-package/README.md

 # Usage

 Inputs available:
-- description - default `"--no-manual", "--as-cran"`.
-Arguments to pass to the `args` parameter of `rcmdcheck`
+- args - default `c("--no-manual", "--as-cran")`.
+Arguments to pass to the `args` parameter of `rcmdcheck`.
+It must be an R expression in single quotes.
-- build_args - default `""`.
-Arguments to pass to the `build_args` parameter of `rcmdcheck`
+- build_args - default `"--no-manual"`.
+Arguments to pass to the `build_args`
+  parameter of `rcmdcheck`. it must be an R expression in single quotes.
 - error-on - default `"warning"`.
-Arguments to pass to the `error-on` parameter of `rcmdcheck`
+Arguments to pass to the `error-on` parameter of `rcmdcheck`.
+It must be an R expression in single quotes.
 - check-dir - default `"check"`.
-Arguments to pass to the `check-dir` parameter of `rcmdcheck`
+Arguments to pass to the `check-dir` parameter of `rcmdcheck`.
+It must be an R expression in single quotes.
 - working-directory - default `"."`.
 If the R package to check is not in the root directory of your repository.

 Basic:
 ```yaml